-Turkey is a beautiful country is rich in history and heritage.
+Turkey is a beautiful country, rich in history and heritage.
 It also boasts many natural attractions and places of interest.
 Travelling to Turkey is an immensely rewarding experience.
-Before you embark your Turkish adventure, here are a few things to know before you visit this intriguing destination:
+Before you embark on your Turkish adventure, here are a few things to know before you visit this intriguing destination:

 Turkey is still a very traditional country.
 In many countries around the world, a casual touch between new acquaintances of opposite genders isn’t a big deal.
 In Turkey, however, some locals might be perturbed by a slight brush of the hand or touch on the shoulder.
 In certain settings, it could even be seen as flirtatious, no matter how innocent your intentions may be.
 As such, rather stick to a formal handshake or a friendly smile.

-While shorts and T-shirts are comfortable to wear on tour, it will immediately set you apart from the locals.
+While shorts and T-shirts are comfortable to wear on tour, they will immediately set you apart from the locals.
 Enjoy an immersive experience by blending in.
 Both Turkish men and women tend to dress more formally.
 For men, this means neat shorts or trousers with a button-down, collared shirt.
-For ladies, this means loose-fitting pants or knee-length skirts, and loose-fitting shirts or tops with high necklines.
+For women, this means loose-fitting pants or knee-length skirts, and loose-fitting shirts or tops with high necklines.

 Some countries frown upon pazarlik, or bargaining.
 Not Turkey.
 Here, it is pretty much a national pastime.
 Practice your haggling skills at the Turkish to get the best deals on keepsakes and souvenirs.
 Turkey is renowned for its leather, gold, exotic spices, tea, coffee and clay pottery.
 Turkish carpets are also in great demand, but a little cumbersome to take home.
 Feel free to bargain about the price and take home plenty of beautiful gifts.

 These are just a few of the helpful hints we have to share when joining a Turkish coach tour.
-Keep your eye on the blog in coming weeks and months as we share helpful advice to improve your travel experience in each of our wonderful destinations.
+Find out more about this awesome Turkey Holiday Destination and keep your eye on the blog in the future as we share helpful advice to improve your travel experience in each of our wonderful destinations.